 Did you figure it out?
-They’re all in the mint family.
+You might be surprised to learn that they’re all in the mint family.

 Where would we be without mint?
 We find it in toothpaste and chewing gum, candy canes and those buttery candies you get at wedding receptions.
 It’s an essential ingredient in Thai lime beef salad, one of my favorite dishes.
 Life without mint just wouldn’t be the same.

 We’re all familiar with peppermint and spearmint, and maybe you’ve seen or grown some other culinary mints—it comes paired with scents of pineapple, orange, and even chocolate.
 But the mints we think of as tasting “minty” are just the beginning.
 The mint family (Lamiaceae) is huge, with 236 genera and over 7,000 species!
 Did you realize that oregano is a member?
 So are sage, basil, rosemary, thyme, lemon balm, savory, marjoram, and lavender!
 Chia seeds are produced by a mint, Salvia hispanica, native to Mexico and Central America.
 Then there are the ornamentals, such as beebalm (Monarda), Jerusalem sage (Phlomis), skullcap, bugleweed (Ajuga), Lamb’s ears, hyssop (Agastache), and the colorful-leafed coleus.
 Even teak comes from a tree in the mint family!

 As you can tell from the list of savory herbs, mints contain volatile oils with strong scents and flavors.
 But few of us want to go around sniffing every plant in the garden, and tasting an unknown species is not a good idea!
 How else can mints be identified?